Khaled Khan: Education and career

 Litterateur Rashid Haider encouraged Khan into acting.
 He joined the theater troupe Nagorik Natya Sampradaya in 1978.
 His first theater performance was at the play Dewan Gazir Kissa.
 He performed in more than 30 plays for the troupe including Nurul Din er Sara Jibon and Darpan.
 He also directed for Nagarik Natya Sampraday and Subachan Natya Sangsad.

 Khan also acted in two films Poka Makorer Ghor Bosoti and Aha!.

 On 22 January 2022, Khan was awarded the Ekushey Padak, the second most important award for civilians in Bangladesh.

 Personal life

 Khan was married to singer Mita Haque since 1985.
 He left one daughter Joyeeta who is also a singer.
 He had served as the treasurer in University of Liberal Arts Bangladesh before his death.

 Death

-Khan died in 20 Deccember 2013 after suffering from motor neuron disease for 12 years which has left the lower part of his body paralysed.
+Khan died in 20 December 2013 after suffering from motor neuron disease for 12 years which has left the lower part of his body paralysed.